madawei2699/myGPTReader/README.md

     - may use GPT4
   - [ ] docx
   - [ ] txt
+- [ ] Integrated with Azure OpenAI Service
 - [ ] Support voice reading with self-hosting [whisper](https://github.com/aarnphm/whispercpp)❓
 - [ ] Support discord bot ❓
 - [ ] Rewrite the code in Typescript ❓